-On Tuesday, March 23, 2021, Pondurance Chair of the Board Niloofar Razi Howe testified to the Defense Subcommittee of the House Appropriations Committee on the future challenges in cybersecurity.
+On Tuesday, March 23, 2021, Pondurance Chair of the Board Niloofar Razi Howe testified to the Defense Subcommittee of the House Appropriations Committee on the future challenges in government and cybersecurity.
 In her testimony, she described the top areas of concern and proposed options to create resilience to these issues.
 She outlined top cybersecurity challenges including the use of U.S. infrastructure by adversaries, supply chain risks, and an overall lack of information sharing.

 The Use of U.S. Infrastructure by Adversaries

 We have created an unintended lawless zone that our adversaries have no problem exploiting.
 This includes an intelligence blind spot created by a legal framework that prohibits U.S. intelligence agencies, like the NSA, from conducting operations inside the U.S. Our legal processes move too slowly for the FBI to be able to disrupt operations.
 Our current approach relies on voluntary information sharing and incident reporting, which is rare.
 If we don’t make changes to our processes, our adversaries will continue to successfully launch operations against us.